-Kayaking with Orcas on the Whale Superhighway
+Kayaking in BC on the Whale Superhighway

-So on my return to this wild region of British Columbia, almost exactly one year later, I made note of the changes I saw in myself.
-My hair was much more than a chemo-reduced helmet of frizzy curls, and I was indeed less weepy (or at least, not for the same reasons).
+So, on my return to this wild region of British Columbia, almost exactly one year later, I made note of the changes I saw in myself.
+My hair was much more than a chemo-reduced helmet of frizzy curls, and I was indeed less weepy (or at least not for the same reasons).
 And I was definitely much stronger.
 But was I strong enough?

-I had three days of kayaking ahead of me, and would be living in a largely unpowered situation.
+I had three days of kayaking ahead of me and would be living in a largely unpowered situation.
 I was about to be tested again.

 The destination.

 We were about halfway to our campsite from the launch in Campbell River when we made this snack break.
-Up the Discovery Passage and into Johnstone Strait, our destination was Swanson island, located in Blackfish Sound and on the corner of what is known as the “whale superhighway”.
+Up the Discovery Passage and into Johnstone Strait, our destination was Swanson Island, located in Blackfish Sound and on the corner of what is known as the “whale superhighway”.
 Traditional home to the Kwakwaka’wakw First Nations, the island was to be our resting spot for three nights.
-From there we would venture out on the water by day and relax in thoughtfully appointed tents when the curtain of night fell.
+From there, we would venture out on the water by day and relax in thoughtfully appointed tents when the curtain of night fell.

 The indulgences that began in our first hour with early wildlife sightings and delectable food served as a brief indicator of what was to come on our trip.
 And while those first moments were exciting (and delicious!), they would pale to what came next.

-We turned the corner into a tiny bay and a pod of orcas abruptly greeted us.
+We turned the corner into a tiny bay, and a pod of orcas abruptly greeted us.
 Our boat was held motionless for several minutes while we each ran around snapping photos and uttering hushed statements of awe at our first sighting of these majestic mammals.
 Not seeing any wildlife is a legitimate concern on any creature-based trip, but that pressure was alleviated in just the first few moments causing our tour leader, Ashley, to dramatically wipe metaphorical sweat from her brow.
 We arrived at camp just in time for lunch, beaming from our early experience and excited for more, despite the grey drizzle that hovered over us (dubbed the west coast vibe by Ashley).

 I had been worried about a rugged experience far outside of my comfort zone, but the aptly named glamp site delivered and quickly dissipated any concern.
 While I squished in wet sneakers on an introductory walk around the twisty paths (I would live in rubber boots for the rest of my time there), we were shown to our ocean-facing tents with comfortable mattresses, warm showers nearby, a stylish dining room for our family-style meals, and yes, even a wood-fired hot tub facing the Sound.
 All built and sustained responsibly but with ultimate comfort in mind.